KoMatrich/KoMatrich/README.md

-## Martin Kocich's Refined GitHub Profile README

-Hi there, I'm Martin Kocich 👋
+# Hi there, I'm Martin Kocich 👋

 🎮 I'm a Master's student specializing in Game Development at FI MUNI, Brno, Czechia.